aphp/edspdf/docs/index.md

 1. The `reader` object is loaded from the configuration directly.

+See the [rule-based recipe](recipes/rules.md) for a step-by-step explanation of what is happening.

 ## Acknowledgement

 We would like to thank [Assistance Publique – Hôpitaux de Paris](https://www.aphp.fr/) and